LAGameStudio/apolune/README.md

  *********************************************************************************************
  * This software is copyrighted software.
 Use of this code is given only with permission to *
  * parties who have been granted such permission by its author, Herbert Elwood Gilliland III *
- * This software is granted permissions of the following open source LICENSE:  AGPL 3.0      *
+ * This software is licensed by permissions of the following open source LICENSE:  AGPL 3.0  *
  * See https://www.gnu.org/licenses/agpl-3.0.en.html for details on this license.            *
  *********************************************************************************************/
 --- SNIPPET ENDS